trietmnj/scraperCookie/README.md

         to a scraper that is only partially constructed https://golangbyexample.com/builder-pattern-golang/?__cf_chl_managed_tk__=Yel6VzlV22y4b1iWKlNVx7STpGlu2tQHo52ZSr.RWV0-1639966741-0-gaNycGzNChE

+        endpointScraper implemented - target API endpoints that returns a JSON htmlTableScraper in progress

     > Store
         Automated store as an abstract interface
             type IStore interface {